Breaking the Habit: ADHD and Skin Picking Behaviours

 • Cognitive Behavioural Therapy (CBT): CBT has shown promising results in addressing skin-picking behaviours in individuals with ADHD.
 By targeting maladaptive thoughts and reinforcing healthier coping strategies, CBT helps individuals manage their impulses and develop alternative responses to triggers.
 This therapy can be delivered individually or in group settings, providing support and guidance tailored to each individual’s needs.

-• Impact of Medication: Medications commonly prescribed for ADHD, such as stimulants or non-stimulants, may impact skin-picking behaviours.
+• Impact of Medication: commonly prescribed for ADHD, such as stimulants or non-stimulants, may impact skin-picking behaviours.
 While research is still limited, some studies suggest that certain medications used to treat ADHD symptoms may reduce impulsivity and compulsivity, leading to a decrease in skin-picking behaviours.
 However, individual responses may vary, highlighting the importance of personalised treatment plans.

 It is crucial to consider that no single approach works universally for all individuals with ADHD who engage in skin-picking behaviours.